bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/malformed_formal_parameter.md

 SyntaxError: Malformed formal parameter
 =======================================

-The JavaScript exception “malformed formal parameter” occurs when the argument list of a `Function()` constructor call is invalid somehow.
+The JavaScript exception "malformed formal parameter” occurs when the argument list of a `Function()` constructor call is invalid somehow.

 Message
 -------